-To select the business logic controller for customization, on the Customization menu, select Inspect Element and click any element on the form, for example, the Release button.
-The system should retrieve the following information that appears in the Element Properties dialog box:

-• Business Logic: INDocumentRelease.
-The business logic controller that provides the logic for the Release IN Documents form.
+- 2. Select the business logic controller for customization, on the Customization menu, by clicking Inspect Element and selecting any element on the form, for example, the Release button.
+The system should retrieve the following information that appears in the Element Properties dialog box: - Business Logic: INDocumentRelease.
+The business logic controller that provides the logic for the Release IN Documents form. - 3.
 Select Actions > Customize Business Logic in the Element Inspector.
 In the Select Customization Project dialog box, specify the project to which you want to add the customization item for the business logic controller of the form and click OK.